mavzerburak0/100-days-of-code/log.md

 **Thoughts:** Even though it can be only be played through the console (for now), it felt nice to be able to complete a small project completely on my own.
 It may not be the prettiest code but knowing that I can create something out of what I learned throughout the day without any help from outside is an accomplishment for me.
 Also learned a lot today about JS.
 I feel like I am getting back on track.

 **Link to work:** None

+### Day 21: February 3, 2021

+**Today's Progress**:
+* 75% done on The Odin Project Foundations Path

+**Thoughts:** I started keeping track of the time I am spending on reading and actual coding for this challenge.
+Today I spent about 85 minutes in total (28 minutes of reading and 57 minutes of coding).
+Rough numbers but they give me an idea about my progress.
+I don't want to bury myself in reading material.
+I am getting a hang of JS pretty quick due to my experience coding in Java and Python.
+Writing simple algorithms on my own makes me feel a bit better about myself and my coding skills.
+I would like to finish up the Foundations path until end of this week and dedicate most of my time to actual projects of my own.

+**Link to work:** None